 Aerospace engineers design and create tech pieces used in aviation, defense, and spacecraft including aircraft, satellites, and missiles.
 They’re able to research the usability of new materials and find ways to improve older equipment.

-Electrical engineers develop and install all sorts of electrical equipment for many different uses.
+Electrical engineers develop and install a wide range of electrical equipment for various applications.
 Some of these products include electric motors, communication systems, and even navigation systems.

 Mechanical engineers work with a broader scope of tech in the engineering field.
 They are responsible for designing, creating, and testing machines, engines, medical devices, batteries, generators, elevators, and many other products and systems.